Ayush-Gala/TinkerDB/README.md

 ## Current Status

+### Milestone - 1 in progress

-This project is currently in **active development** and is **not open source** at this time.
+This project is currently in **active development** and is **open source**.
+Since it is still under development, I am not accepting contributions at this time.
 It's a personal educational endeavor to deepen understanding of distributed systems, consensus algorithms, and eventually venture into database internals.

 ## Getting Started

-For detailed project requirements, milestones, and technical specifications, see [REQUIREMENTS.md](./REQUIREMENTS.md).
+- For detailed project requirements, milestones, and technical specifications, see [REQUIREMENTS.md](./REQUIREMENTS.md).
+- To set up the project or troubleshoot errors, see [SETUP.md](./SETUP.md)
+- If you already have the project set up, use [QUICKSTART.md](./QUICKSTART.md) to jump right in.

 ## Tech Stack (last updated 10/2/2025)